jyavenard/mozilla-icecream/README.md

 # How to setup icecream to compile mozilla-central on mac

-All the files/scripts below can be found in this repository
+All the files/scripts below can be found in this repository.

+At time of writing, brew installs llvm/clang 5.0 (clang version 5.0.0 (tags/RELEASE_500/final))

 ## Make sure you are running the latest version of icecream